 It was this kasar quality that made the texture of daily life feel so warm and colorful though—that made the city seem, at times, ten times denser and more sprawling than it really was.
-The year and a half I spent there as a Peace Corps volunteer rarely ever felt organized or purposeful.
+The year and a half I spent there as a Peace Corps volunteer rarely ever felt focused or organized.
 But it was also impossible to feel bored or stuck.
 Rejuvenation (or exhaustion) was always just a bemo ride, or a jaunt to the beach or market, or a rambunctious day at school, or a family function, or a Sunday service away.

-And years from now, what I think I will remember about Kupang is the way its people, even in moments of trepidation or uncertainty, wore their hearts on their sleeves—the way emotions felt as distinct and palpable as the rain or sun on my cheek.
+And years from now, what I think I will remember about Kupang is the way its people, even in moments of trepidation or uncertainty, wore their hearts on their sleeves—the way emotion felt as distinct and palpable as the rain or sun on my cheek.